Punjabi literature: Early modern period

+Roughly from the 12th century to the 19th century, Punjabi Sufi poetry developed under Shah Hussain (1538–1599), Sultan Bahu (1628–1691), Shah Sharaf (1640–1724), Ali Haider Multani (1690–1785), Bulleh Shah (1680–1757), Saleh Muhammad Safoori (1747–1826), Mian Muhammad Baksh (1830–1907) and Khwaja Ghulam Farid (1845–1901).
+In contrast to Persian poets, who had preferred the ghazal for poetic expression, Punjabi Sufi poets tended to compose in the Kafi.

 The Janamsakhis, stories on the life and legend of Guru Nanak (1469–1539), are early examples of Punjabi prose literature.
 Guru Nanak himself composed Punjabi verse incorporating vocabulary from Sanskrit, Arabic, Persian, and other South Asian languages as characteristic of the Gurbani tradition.
-Punjabi Sufi poetry developed under Shah Hussain (1538–1599), Sultan Bahu (1628–1691), Shah Sharaf (1640–1724), Ali Haider (1690–1785), Saleh Muhammad Safoori and Bulleh Shah (1680–1757).
-In contrast to Persian poets, who had preferred the ghazal for poetic expression, Punjabi Sufi poets tended to compose in the Kafi.
+Chandar Bhan Brahman was a major 16th century Punjabi and Persian poet and prose writer.
+In 1588/1589, a Muslim scholar Abdī Kodhan wrote a treatise on Islam in Punjabi under the title of rīsālā e mēhndī to be taught in Nizamiyyah madrassas.
+Another important prose writer from the 16th century was Abdullah Lahori, who wrote Bāra Anva.
+The Vars of Bhai Gurdas employ the Punjabi language in a series of stanzas, known as pauṛīs.

 Punjabi Sufi poetry also influenced other Punjabi literary traditions particularly the Punjabi Qissa, a genre of romantic tragedy which also derived inspiration from Indic, Persian and Quranic sources.
 The Qissa of Heer Ranjha by Waris Shah (1706–1798) is among the most popular of Punjabi qisse.
 Other popular stories include Sohni Mahiwal by Fazal Shah, Mirza Sahiba by Hafiz Barkhudar (1658–1707), Sassi Punnun by Hashim Shah (1735?–1843?), and Qissa Puran Bhagat by Qadaryar (1802–1892).

 Heroic ballads known as Vaar enjoy a rich oral tradition in Punjabi.
-Prominent examples of heroic or epic poetry include Guru Gobind Singh's in Chandi di Var (1666–1708).
-The semi-historical Nadir Shah Di Vaar by Najabat describes the invasion of India by Nadir Shah in 1739.
+Prominent examples of heroic or epic poetry include Guru Gobind Singh's Chandi di Var (1666–1708), Najabat's semi-historical Nadir Shah Di Vaar describing the invasion of India by Nadir Shah in 1739, and the Chatthian di Vaar describing the struggle between the Chatthas and the Sukerchakia Misl.
 The Jangnama, or 'War Chronicle,' was introduced into Punjabi literature during the Mughal period; the Punjabi Jangnama of Shah Mohammad (1780–1862) recounts the First Anglo-Sikh War of 1845–46.

+Sikh literature is more comparable to the literary traditions of other religions of the subcontinent, rather than being analogous to Punjabi literature, which is a regional-language literary tradition.
+Although usually employing Gurmukhi script, the corpus of Sikh texts utilize various languages aside from Punjabi proper, namely belonging to New Indo-Aryan, such as Saraiki, Khariboli, and Braj.
+Thus, the situation for Sikh literature is comparable to the literary tradition of the subcontinental Ismailis.